EBI-Metagenomics/mobilome-annotation-pipeline/README.md

     --prot_gff annotation.gff \
 ```

-If you want to incorporate PaliDIS predictions to the final output, you will need to provide the path of the two outputs of PaliDIS (FASTA file of insertion sequences and the information for each insertion sequence file).
+If you want to incorporate PaliDIS predictions to the final output, provide the path of the two outputs of PaliDIS (fasta file of insertion sequences and the information for each insertion sequence file).

 To run MoMofy incorporating PaliDIS results: